Terms and Definitions

 One of the purposes for this relation is to facilitate comparisons and relationships to other ontologies and vocabularies with which users are more familiar.
 Use of this relationship does not assert that the two terms are not related semantically, but rather that the current semantic relationships available within OWL, SKOS, and other ontologies used by this ontology are not sufficiently nuanced to allow for a semantic relationship to be specified in a way that can be processed appropriately by other tools (such as inference engines).

-h.
-Linkages to external ontologies
+e.
+Linkages to external ontologies and vocabularies

 We employ a number of strategies for linking to other ontologies.
 Our architecture does not typically import other ontologies wholesale, but relates to large vocabularies in defined ways.
 We try not to abuse sameAs predicates (Halpin, Hayes et al., 2010).

-We adopt external namespaces and associated classes and terms wherever possible when they are in widespread use and their vocabularies are broadly compatible with ours, as in the case of the FOAF and BIBO vocabularies.
+We adopt external namespaces and associated classes and terms wherever possible when they are in widespread use and their vocabularies are broadly compatible with ours, as in the case of the FOAF and BIBFRAME ontologies.
 For some terms, such as those for religious denominations or genres, we are happy to draw on other vocabularies’ terms and definitions in part or in whole, as in the case of terms from the Getty Art and Architecture Thesaurus (Getty Research Institute).
 Other terms are referenced, but usually at a distance rather than through wholesale import.
 This is particularly common in relation to cultural forms, which, as explained more fully below, are understood primarily as representational and linked, where multiple related terms exist within the ontology, to terms typed as textual labels.
 By means of this structure, our vocabulary positions all terms associated with processes of Cultural Form as discursive labels, retaining the ambiguity of terms implicated in the complex social construction of identities within a narrative.
 Cultural forms may in turn be related to external ontologies in a number of ways.
-If an external ontology term aligns semantically with ours, then we use OWL- or SKOS-based relationships such as <owl:equivalentClass>, <skos:narrower> or <skos:broader>.
+If an external ontology term aligns semantically with ours, then we use OWL- or SKOS-based relationships such as owl:equivalentClass, skos:narrower or skos:broader.
 If an external term's definition or use is not commensurate with a term in the CWRC ontology but its application in external datasets is such that it will be useful nevertheless to link those terms to ours (for instance for broadening searches using the problematic ISO5218 Codes for the representation of human sexes), then the has functional relation predicate is employed to indicate that the relationship is specified semantically but may be leveraged for processing.

 At the top level, the CWRC ontology makes use of the following well known ontologies:

-1. The FOAF ontology for the representation of people and organizations.
+- The FOAF ontology for the representation of people and organizations.

-4. The Web Open Annotation data model is used to link the original Orlando text to specific Contexts.
+- The Web Open Annotation data model is used to link the original Orlando text to specific Contexts.

-7. The W3C Provenance ontology is used to indicate indebtedness, derivation or provenance of term descriptions as well as Cultural Context source annotations.
+- The W3C Provenance ontology is used to indicate indebtedness, derivation or provenance of term descriptions as well as Cultural Context source annotations.

 Established ontologies and vocabularies are used in the definition of numerous classes and instances.
 For instance, the religious terms of the Getty Art and Architecture Thesaurus provide suitable definitions for many religions, as does DBPedia for many terms throughout the ontology.
 Sometimes definitions draw on scholarly print and online sources.
 Quotation marks around the text of the description indicate wholesale adoption of the source definition.
 Where the description is not surrounded by quotation marks, the term has been defined by the CWRC team, but links may be provided to external resources such as a scholarly article or closely related DBpedia entry.